Protein Pudding

 This 2-ingredient protein pudding recipe is thick and creamy and takes seconds to prepare!
 54 grams of protein per serving.

-I love a good vanilla or chocolate pudding, but if I can make it healthier and add some protein to it, even better.
+I love a good vanilla or chocolate pudding, but if I can make it healthier and add some protein, even better.

-I used to buy store-bought protein puddings, but honestly, they have questionable ingredients and also cost a few dollars for ONE mini tub.
+I used to buy store-bought protein puddings, but honestly, they have questionable ingredients and cost a few dollars for just one mini tub.
 My high-protein pudding recipe, though, is quite the opposite.
 It needs just two ingredients, packs in over 50 grams of protein, and takes seconds to make.
 It makes the best post-workout snack or healthy dessert.

 Table of Contents

-• There is so much protein.
-The Greek yogurt and the protein powder boost protein, totaling at least 54 grams.
+- There is so much protein.
+The Greek yogurt and protein powder together provide at least 54 grams of protein.

-• It has the perfect texture.
-It’s thick, smooth, and incredibly creamy.
+- It has the perfect texture.
+It’s thick, smooth, and custard-like.

-• You can customize it.
-My base recipe is vanilla, but I’ve included tested flavor options like chocolate and peanut butter below.
+- You can customize it.
+My base recipe is vanilla, but I’ve included tested flavor options, such as chocolate and peanut butter, below.

 Ingredients needed

-• Vanilla protein powder.
+- Vanilla protein powder.
 This recipe works best with either casein protein powder or brown rice protein powder, as they are both naturally thicker than other blends.
 I have tested this with whey protein and found it never really thickened up.
-Also, PLEASE make sure you like the taste of your protein powder because that makes all the difference.
+Also, please make sure you like the taste of your protein powder, as that makes all the difference.

-• Greek yogurt.
+- Greek yogurt.
 I typically use non-fat yogurt, but when I want something a little richer, I opt for full-fat Greek yogurt.
 If you prefer really sweet puddings, vanilla Greek yogurt is a great option.
 Can’t have dairy?
-Coconut yogurt and vegan yogurt will also work too.
+Coconut yogurt and vegan yogurt will also work.

 Flavor variations

 The above two ingredients form the base for my vanilla protein pudding.
-With just a few ingredient additions, you can enjoy a chocolate protein pudding, peanut butter protein pudding, and more!
+With just a few ingredient additions, you can enjoy a chocolate protein pudding, a peanut butter protein pudding, and more:

 How to make protein pudding